Predicate Logic as a Modelling Language: The IDP System: Under the Hood

-To ensure models are generated that expand the current structure ($\I_{\mathit{func}}$), the structure is passed to the search algorithm.
-However, as we are grounding top-down, we can optimize over this: whenever a domain atom or term is generated by instantiating variables, instead of returning the atom or term itself, its interpretation is returned.
-For example, if true is returned from a disjunct, true can be directly returned upwards, without grounding the rest of the disjunction.
+To ensure models are generated that expand the input structure, not only the ground theory, but also the structure $\I_5$ is passed to the search algorithm.
+Since we use a top-down grounding algorithm, we can optimize over this: whenever a domain atom or term is generated by instantiating variables, instead of using the atom or term itself, its interpretation is filled in in the grounding.
+For example, if a formula $\forall x[t]: P(x)\lor Q(x)$ is grounded in a structure with interpretations